TheLord699/SideScrollerPython/README.md

 I'll probably just use Pygame as I'll have to rewrite rendering

-There are some weird quirks with my code, one immediately noticeable one would be that I don't have a separate render func in the main.py file.
+There are some weird quirks with my code, one immediately noticeable one would be that I don't have a separate render func in the main.py file and main.py isnt in project root but in the script folder with everything else... -gulp